-Sexual assault is defined as any sexual act directed against another person, without consent of the complainant, including instances where the complainant is incapable of giving consent.
-Sexual assault includes penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the complainant.
+Sexual assault is defined as penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the complainant.
 This definition includes any gender of the complainant or respondent.